There’s a lot of uncertainty in the world right now.

 It’s a practical checklist you can implement with your remote work team today.

 Please reach out if we can help explain any of these concepts or help you work through them.
 During this unprecedented time, we are thinking of you, your families, and your teams.
-We’re all in this together, and our team is prepared to provide assistance in all the ways we can.
+We’re all in this together, and our data privacy consulting team is prepared to provide assistance in all the ways we can.